hsheetz/hsheetz/README.md

 - 👋 Hi, I’m Hannah
-- 👀 I’m interested in data science, finance, and product management
+- 👀 I’m interested in data science, finance, and social impact
-- 🌱 I’m currently learning new data manipulation techniques, matching algorithms, and machine learning based
+- 🌱 I’m currently learning new data manipulation techniques and clustering algorithms
 - 📫 How to reach me: hannahsheetz@yahoo.com

 <!---